“Music is the universal language of mankind.”

 Hochschule für Musik Hanns Eisler

 The Hochschule für Musik Hanns Eisler is located in Berlin, Germany.
 It has an interesting political history as it was created in 1950 in response to a need for a music school in East Berlin after the establishment of the German Democratic Republic.
 It is named for Hanns Eisler, an internationally renowned composer and one of the first teachers at the school.
 As a student of Arnold Schoenberg, Eisler represents the prestigious beginnings of the school which has been carried on by some of the best teachers in the world.
 There are around 600 students in the school with over 60% of the students coming from other countries and a 13% acceptance rate.
+These statistics contribute to its status as among the best music degree colleges to apply in for high-achieving aspiring musicians.
 The Hochschule für Music presents over 300 musical events annually and has produced composers and professional musicians of the finest quality.

 Located in central Helsinki, Finland, Sibelius Academy, is one of the largest and most renowned music academies in Europe.
 Named for the famous composer, Jean Sibelius, who was born and musically educated in the city of Helsinki, the academy has a history that is rich in great music.
 The school offers bachelors, masters and also the higher doctorate and licentiate degrees.
 With an 8% acceptance rate, the school only accepts the best musical applicants.
 Sibelius has over 1,000 students with 1500 faculty.
 It has produced many outstanding musicians including the conductor of the BBC Symphony Orchestra, Sakari Oramo.
 Sibelius Academy also has an overseas exchange program with another school on our list, the Peabody Institute.